“Nevertheless, I am continually with you;

 Psalm 73, ESV

 The Psalmist sees that his “nearness to God is my good.”
 He realizes that by taking refuge in God there is something that will be quite wonderful.
 There is some effort that must happen.
 So he makes God his refuge.
 The Lord God is now a ‘bomb shelter’ or a covering for our souls.
-He continues this process with the deep commitment to sharing ‘the works of God’.
+He continues this process with a deep commitment to sharing ‘the works of God.’